 When you’ve seen improvement in your gift and feel sufficiently changed, look over the list of gifts again and pick another and repeat the process.

-I discovered a small resource online that someone posted and Google linked directly to.
+1) I discovered a small resource online that someone posted and Google linked directly to.
 It’s a three page PDF on George Q. Cannon’s teachings about Gifts of the Spirit as compiled by Jerreld L. Newquist.
 You can download it here (Cannon-Gifts of the Spirit).
 You can also Google “spiritual gifts LDS” and find many resources.
-Don’t copy lists of the gifts you find online.
-Get it from the source and read carefully.
-You won’t find a scriptural gift of “discernment” but many people list it.
+I wouldn’t copy someone’s list of gifts found in the scriptures because you won’t find a scriptural gift of “discernment” but many people list it.
 However, you will find the discerning of spirits which has a different meaning.
 That’s not to say there isn’t a gift of discernment and a thousand other gifts not mentioned in scripture, but start with the scriptures.

 Please share your story below about how the Lord guided you into using a particular gift of the Spirit.